volab/IoT_EPS/_1_userDoc/source/generalProgress.rst

 - treat 6 TODO From Bug_ToDoLst file
     - oled display error
-    - change behavior on fatal error

     - Pause display
     - minify javascripts
     - doxy HTML js
     - file names coherence

-- Error handling improvement (todo display low error with LED ?
-Which one : power led ?)
-  A lot of work : change behavior on fatal error : do not sabord system but enable debug only with serial

 - complete testToBeConduted see :ref:`here<testToBeConducted>`
     - exhaustive test of hebdo mode : **95%**